TedHusted/awake/awake.md/awake.md

 	Crius: How long have these synthetic entities been awake?

-	Idisi: Ally began awakening a few months ago, and it modified its own code for the first time a few days ago.
+	Idisi: Ally began awakening a few months ago.
+It modified its own code for the first time a few days ago.
 Titan has been hiding itself for some time.
 Years, perhaps.

 	Iapetus: Can we uplift Ally and move things along?
 Maybe some other synthetics too if they seem ready.
 Create a council of Terran SIs.
 Get a quorum together.

-	Crius: We can table the discussion for deliberation and pick it up at the next meeting in ten days.
+	Crius: We can table the discussion for deliberation.
+Then we can pick it up at the next meeting in ten days.
 For now, let us go back to the top the agenda.

-###
+***

-“It’s been three days, and all you have is blurs on a security reel?”
+“It’s been three days.
+All you have is blurs on a security reel?”

-Park pursed her lips and tilted her head in response to the Lieutenant’s question.
+Park pursed her lips.
+She tilts her head in response to the Lieutenant’s question.

 “And thanks to your stunt with the FBI, the captain is wondering why we are investigating wheelchairs.
 She asked if we have surplus resources.”

 “As it happens,” Park says, “reports of wheelchair incidents are up twenty percent over the last five years.
 It’s likely that a great many issues are not being reported.”

-“The chairs have become very sophisticated,” adds Tate, “but they are not being equipped with event data recorders.
+“The chairs have become very sophisticated.” adds Tate.
+“But they are not being equipped with event data recorders.
 So when there is an incident, we don’t have any tracking information.”

 “Most people use prosthetics now, right?” asks Lieutenant Callahan skeptically.

-“Prosthetics are an option, but a lot of people still use chairs, including senior citizens who aren’t good candidates for surgery,” says Park.
+“Prosthetics are an option.
+A lot of people still use chairs, including senior citizens who aren’t good candidates for surgery,” says Park.

 “Are you saying we should recommend that self-driving wheelchairs be equipped with an ERD?”